Shelter Island’s “Window on the Aquifer”

 Fresh Pond can be a beacon of hope – showing us what Shelter Islanders can do if our communities pull together.

-We can do it, with your generous help and support…
+We are doing it with your generous help and support…